jan-moravec/circular-frame-buffer/README.md

 For example, there is one thread generating the data.
 It is saving the data to circular buffer - in frames.
 The buffer must know, which frame is the newest and which is the oldest.

-There are multiple threads accesing the data.
+There are multiple threads accessing the data.
 There is a thread that waits for the new frame and once its ready, it displays its content.
-Then there is a thread that does a measurement on N frames on command, so it takes current frame and N-1 previous frames and does its measurements.
+Then there is a thread that does a measurement on N frames on command, so it takes the current frame and N-1 previous frames and does its measurements.

-All these actions must be thread safe and fast as possible.
+All these actions must be thread safe and as fast as possible.
 Once the thread takes a frame, it can access its data until the frame is released again.

 ## Getting Started